Recursive Cartan decompositions for unitary synthesis: Cartan decompositions of Lie groups

 \begin{crllr} Let $\groupP=\groupG/\groupK$ be a symmetric space and $\mfa$ a \ac{CSA} of its tangent space $\mfp$.
 Then for any $G\in\groupG$, there exist $K_1, K_2\in\groupK$ and $A\in\groupA$ such that $G=K_1 A K_2$. \end{crllr}

 As mentioned before, we may reverse the ordering in Thm.~\ref{thm:kp_decomp} using this construction:

 For our example, the corollary provides us with the \ac{SVD} of any invertible square matrix: $G=K_1 A K_2$ with unitary $K_{1,2}$ and a real positive diagonal matrix $A$.
 Similarly, we may start with $\groupG=\grgl(n,\mbr)$ and $\groupK=\gro(n)$ instead, to obtain the polar (Thm.~\ref{thm:kp_decomp}) and \ac{SVD} (Cor.~\ref{cor:kak}) of real invertible square matrices, as well as the orthogonal \ac{EVD} of symmetric matrices (Prop.~\ref{prop:horizontal_kak_decomp}).
 For more details and $51$ other matrix factorizations based on \acp{CD}, see~\cite{edelman2023fifty}.
 We also make here one crucial remark about the \kak decomposition: it is an \emph{existence} statement, which does not provide methods for obtaining the constituent $K$s and $A$s.
 Obtaining these in practice is one of the focal points of this work; see Sec.~\ref{sec:numerical_decomps}.
+For a tutorial on some of these decompositions in the context of quantum optics, also see~\cite{houde2024matrix}.

 Note that for a given group $\groupG$, the subgroup $\groupK$, which must be chosen such that $\groupG/\groupK$ is a symmetric space, fixes the structure of the \kak decomposition.
 The choice of the \ac{CSA} $\mfa\subset\mfp$, or equivalently of the \ac{CSG} $\groupA<\groupP$, simply changes the appearance of the decomposition in a given basis, and a change of basis via some $K\in\groupK$ takes us to any other choice $\mfa'$.
 While such a basis choice is not too exciting from a mathematical point of view, it can have important consequences when compiling quantum circuits, as we will see later in Sec.~\ref{sec:recursive_kak_literature}.